 In February 1999, we entered into a collaboration with SmithKline Beecham to develop and commercialize our first TAP, huC242-DM1/SB-408075.
 Under the terms of the agreement, SmithKline Beecham received exclusive worldwide rights to commercialize huC242-DM1/SB-408075, except in certain Far East territories.
 In addition to royalties on any net sales of the product, we could receive milestone payments totaling up to \$41.5 million.
 Through October 16, 2000, we have received five milestone payments under the SmithKline Beecham agreement for a total of \$11.5 million in cash.
 In connection with the agreement, we received an additional \$2.5 million from the sale of our common stock to SmithKline Beecham.
 SmithKline Beecham may terminate this agreement on a country by country basis, or in its entirety, upon written notice to us, based on a reasonable determination by SmithKline Beecham, that huC242-DM1/SB-408075 does not justify continued development or marketing in such country or countries.
-Either party that remains uncured for a certain period of time.
+Either party can terminate this agreement for any material breach by the other party that remains uncured for a certain period of time.